Ready to say goodbye to student loan debt for good? Learn More

 You’ll need to contact your state’s unemployment office to find out what the rules are for where you live.
 In some states, your unemployment benefits may be reduced if you have a pension or retirement income.
 In other states, such as California, retirement income is exempted.

-Going Back To Work Can Affect Social Security Benefits
+How Will Going Back To Work Affect Your Social Security Benefits?

 Contrary to what you might think, it is possible to collect Social Security disability insurance (SSDI) and unemployment benefits at the same time.
-Of course, it is rather difficult to qualify for both of these benefits at the same time because the eligibility criteria are fundamentally at odds.
-To qualify for unemployment, you must be actively looking for a job.
+That said, it can be difficult to qualify for both at the same time because the eligibility criteria are fundamentally at odds: To qualify for unemployment, you must be actively looking for a job.
 To qualify for a disability claim with SSDI, you must be permanently and totally disabled.
 Only a small handful of applicants can meet both of these criteria.

 If you receive unemployment benefits, the Social Security Administration will take them into account when they examine your SSDI application.
 It is your responsibility to prove to the SSA that there’s no conflict between the two benefits.